kachan1208/hello-world/README.md

 </CodeSnippets>

 >### **Multiple recipients: one ciphertext**
-> Even though multiple recipients are specified, the resulting ciphertext will be a single blob/string that all users in the recipient list can decrypt.
+> Even if a message is sent to multiple recipients, the resulting ciphertext (or encrypted data) will be a single blob/string that all users in the recipient list can decrypt.

 ---

 <SectionTitle>Decrypt Data and Verify Signature</SectionTitle>

-Now let's decrypt the data, then verify that they came from the claimed sender.
+Now let's decrypt the data, then verify that they came from the correct, expected sender.

-`eThree.decrypt(data, publicKey)` decrypts the data using the current user's private key.
-It also verifies the authenticity of the decrypted data with the `publicKey` parameter, which must be the public key of the sender of the message.
+`eThree.decrypt(data, publicKey)` decrypts the data using the recipient's private key (remember that the sender looked up the recipient's public key and encrypted the message so that only the recipient's corresponding private key could decrypt the message).
+It also verifies the authenticity of the decrypted data with the `publicKey` parameter, by confirming that the public key on the message signature is the public key of the expected sender.

 <CodeSnippets activeLanguage={SnippetLanguage.js}>
 	<CodeSnippet language={SnippetLanguage.js} title="JavaScript" >{JsDecryptVerify}</CodeSnippet>